ankane/strong_migrations/README.md

 end
 ```

-> For Postgres, be sure to add them concurrently
+For Postgres, be sure to add them concurrently.

 ## Assuring Safety